didiersmith/steve/chapters/the-manufacturing-singularity.md

 Stacy just nodded and put down her mug.
 Russell pulled a box off the bookshelf and pulled out a Starlink transceiver.

 The three put on the warmest jackets they owned and walked down to the Swan River.

+Murdoch stubbed out his cigarette and stroked his chin.
+Now for the fun part.